-I have already guessed that I get along well with wines that match my Black & White look that I like to use.
+I have already guessed that I get along well with wines that go well with my popular Black & White look.
 This dress code for red wine-curious people invites you to a long-distance glass journey to the Alentejo for just under 10 euros.
-The Monte do Pintor estate breathes tranquility and calls for serenity.
+The Monte do Pintor estate breathes peace and calls for serenity.
 Only truly inspired wines can be created in such a special place.
 The estate is part of the Évora, Alentej growing region and is located in the Arraiolos district and there near the picturesque village of Igrejinha.
-Of the total 200 hectares, 12 hectares are currently cultivated as vineyards and 80 hectares are planted with cork oaks and other crops.
+Of the total of 200 hectares, 12 hectares are currently cultivated as vineyards and 80 hectares with cork oaks as well as other plant crops.
 The climate of this region is Iberian-Mediterranean.
 Characteristic are the hot, dry summers with high temperature fluctuations and the approximately 3,000 hours of sunshine per year.
 The vineyard of this wine tip is located on a gentle, south-facing slope and benefits from its nearly 3,000 hours of sunshine per year.
 The winery meets the most demanding requirements for the production of quality wines and has modern and technologically advanced equipment for aging and maturation to further enhance the quality of the grapes in such a special place.
 The facilities are underground to maintain a natural low temperature range and the possibility of using French oak barrels has been created.
-The traditional grape varieties Trincadeira, Aragonez and Castelão grow up there in the winery Monte do Pintor in a sunny hood, harvested by hand and then with enough time to make their wine abi.
+The traditional grape varieties Trincadeira, Aragonez and Castelão grow there in the Weingut Monte do Pintor in a sunny hood, are harvested by hand, then with enough time to make their wine abi.

 Berry-fruity, with light herbal vibes: the flavor pattern is pleasing.